Tech: What you need to know in advertising today

 Everything that you need to know in advertising today.

-After two years of hiring comedians playing Colonel Sanders, KFC is returning to its roots with its latest celebrity colonel.

-On Tuesday, the fried chicken chain announced it is bringing the original colonel, Harland Sanders, back from the dead in a series of new ads launching this week.
+The company has asked college newspapers, including those from Yale and Dartmouth, to produce local campus editions for its Discover section this fall semester, according to multiple people familiar with the matter.

-To read more about why KFC is bringing Colonel Sanders back from the dead, click here.
+To read more about Snapchat's plans for college newspaperson Discover, click here.

 In other news: